-- 1. The load drives the motor (at constant output frequency from the adjustable frequency drive), i.e., the load generates energy. - During deceleration ("ramp-down"), if the moment of inertia is high the friction is low and the ramp-down time is too short for the energy to be dissipated as a loss in the adjustable frequency drive, the motor and the installation. - 3.
+- 1. The load drives the motor, i.e., the load generates energy. - During deceleration ("ramp-down"), if the moment of inertia is high the friction is low and the ramp-down time is too short for the energy to be dissipated as a loss in the adjustable frequency drive, the motor and the installation. - 3.
 Incorrect slip compensation setting may cause higher DC link voltage.